-By achieving goals for improving health care locally while lowering overall costs, Seton Healthcare Family’s accountable care organization (ACO) saved almost $10.6 million in Medicare costs during 2014, federal officials have announced.
+By achieving goals for improving health care locally while lowering overall costs, Ascension Seton’s accountable care organization (ACO) saved almost $10.6 million in Medicare costs during 2014, federal officials have announced.

 Seton’s ACO is among 97 throughout the U.S. that met U.S. Department of Health and Human Services’ goals and earned bonuses totaling $411 million – almost half the savings they produced.
 The overall savings was noted in a report by the Centers for Medicare & Medicaid Services (CMS) on 2014 quality and financial performance results for 353 ACOs.

 “I thank my entire team and our partners for this impressive accomplishment, which is further evidence of Seton’s commitment to provide coordinated, patient-centered care for Central Texas,” Ascension Seton ACO President Jeff Cook said.